Izumi Sushi Castle Rock — What We Tried, Menu, and What to Know Before You Go

 Is Izumi Sushi open for lunch?

-Yes — lunch service runs 11am–3pm Monday through Friday and 12pm–3pm on weekends.
+Yes — lunch service runs 11am–3pm Tuesday through Friday and 12pm–3pm on weekends (closed Mondays).
 The restaurant then closes between 3pm and 5pm daily before reopening for dinner.

 Why is Izumi Sushi closed 3–5pm?